edsu/fondz/README.md

 [![travis-ci status](https://travis-ci.org/edsu/fonz.png)](http://travis-ci.org/edsu/fonz)

-fonz is a tool for auto-generating an "archival" description for born digital content found in a [bag](http://en.wikipedia.org/wiki/BagIt) or series of bags.
+fonz is a tool for auto-generating an "archival description" for born digital content found in a [bag](http://en.wikipedia.org/wiki/BagIt) or series of bags.
 This description is expressed as static HTML, for viewing in both online and offline mode.
 The assumption is that we'll be able to read HTML